Lynn M. Morgan

-Patricia A. Banks studies cultural patronage and cultural markets with a focus on the African Diaspora.
-In her book Represent: Art and Identity Among the Black Upper-Middle Class (Routledge 2010), she traverses the New York and Atlanta art worlds to uncover how black identities are cultivated through art collecting.
-She is currently working on the book Race, Ethnicity, and Consumption: A Sociological View (Under Contract Routledge) where she brings sociological theory to bear on race and ethnicity in the marketplace.
-In other research projects Banks is investigating philanthropy at African American musuems as well as research on the market for contemporary African art and e-commerce in the art market.
+Patricia A. Banks studies culture, patronage, and markets with a focus on the African Diaspora.
+In her book Represent: Art and Identity Among the Black Upper-Middle Class (Routledge 2010) she investigates how racial identity is cultivated through art collecting.
+Banks is currently working on the book Race, Ethnicity, and Consumption: A Sociological View (Under Contract Routledge) where she brings sociological theory to bear on race and ethnicity in the marketplace.
+In other research projects Banks is investigating philanthropy at African American museums, corporate support for the arts, and the market for contemporary African art.

 Richard D. Moran